-The company will strive to promote even sounder transactions and create value with suppliers, based on revisions to the Subcontract Act compliance standards in fiscal 2017, along with the revised Act on the Promotion of Subcontracting Small and Medium-sized Enterprises and its standards, etc.
+The company will strive to promote even sounder transactions and create value with suppliers, based on revisions to the Subcontract Act compliance standards in fiscal 2017, along with the revised Act on the Promotion of Subcontracting Small and Medium-sized Enterprises and its standards, and will take all necessary steps to address the consumption tax hike in Japan, which went into effect in fiscal 2020.

-In fiscal 2018, Casio received no warnings or fines under the Subcontract Act.
+In fiscal 2019, Casio received no warnings or fines under the Subcontract Act.